PetreVane/tf-autoscaling-infrastructure/README.md

 The project now includes a continuous deployment pipeline:

-1. Application code is stored in a separate GitHub repository.
+1. Application code is stored in a separate [GitHub repository](https://github.com/PetreVane/dummy-app)
 2. When changes are pushed, a GitHub Actions workflow is triggered.
 3. The workflow uses the IAM role created by the GitHub module to authenticate with AWS.
 4. The workflow builds the application artifact and copies it to a S3 bucket.